cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

  {{% /gsNote %}}

-To run Cloudify Manager using an Image:
+To deploy Cloudify Manager using an image:

  1. Download an image from the [downloads page](http://getcloudify.org/downloads/get_cloudify.html)